 Timeline for the 2018 SOC

 Revising the SOC is a multi-year process, during which the interagency SOC Policy Committee (SOCPC) will formulate recommendations for revisions that are submitted to OMB for consideration.
 For the 2018 revision, the SOCPC began planning in early 2012.
 On May 22, 2014, OMB published a Federal Register notice announcing review of the 2010 SOC manual for revision in 2018 and soliciting public comment on the proposed revision of the 2010 SOC Classification Principles; the intention to retain the 2010 SOC Coding Guidelines; the intention to retain the 2010 SOC Major Group Structure; the correction, change, or combination of selected 2010 SOC detailed occupations, and inclusion of new detailed occupations.
 The comment period for this notice closed on July 21, 2014.

 The SOCPC will send email confirmations containing a tracking/docket number for each public comment and begin reviewing all comments.
-This process will lead to a proposed revision that is expected to be available for public comment through a second Federal Register notice in Summer 2015, followed by a second review period for the SOCPC.
+This process will lead to a proposed revision that is expected to be available for public comment through a second Federal Register notice in March 2016, followed by a second review period for the SOCPC.
 A third notice announcing the final 2018 SOC structure and occupation codes and titles is expected by Spring 2017, then publication of the final 2018 SOC codes, titles, and definitions for implementation in reference year 2018.

 |1st Federal Register notice soliciting public input

 |SOCPC reviews public input, Federal agency input, and conducts own research; develops and forwards recommendations to OMB

 |2nd Federal Register notice requesting comments on SOCPC recommendations

 |SOCPC reviews comments and develops final recommendations to OMB

 |OMB reviews SOCPC recommendations